List of S.W.A.T. (2017 TV series) characters: Buck Spivey

 Sergeant II William "Buck" Spivey is a former LAPD S.W.A.T.
 Team Leader.
 He is portrayed by Louis Ferreira.

 In 2017, he was fired for accidentally shooting an unarmed black teenager.
-In the third-season episode "Stigma", he attempts to commit suicide at a lake, but his former 20 Squad members find him and reach out to him and help by talking him down about how much of an impact he has on all of their lives and how hurt they would be if he went through with it.
+It is revealed when Street was 12, future S.W.A.T.
+Team Leader Buck Spivey arrested his mother, Buck asks Hondo to guide him.
+After being fired he joins a security firm, which he encourages Deacon to join in, as they want him over Buck to be the face of their company.
+Buck becomes a cause for concern, amongst his former team, becoming a recluse and not attending events that he is invited to.
+In the third-season episode "Stigma", he deteriorates to the point he attempts to commit suicide at a lake, but his former 20 Squad members find him and reach out to him and help by talking him down about how much of an impact he has on all of their lives and how hurt they would be if he went through with it.
 At the end of the episode, Dr. Wendy reveals that Buck is now getting counseling.

 Donovan Rocker

 Sergeant II Donovan Rocker is a S.W.A.T. officer from Mumford's S.W.A.T. team and a S.W.A.T. training instructor.
 He is portrayed by Lou Ferrigno Jr.

 In "Invisible", Sgt.
 Rocker took command of the retiring Sgt.
 Mumford's team.